 The Where - Sonoma Coast, California

-California is, far and away, the single most important, profitable, and prolific wine region in all of the Americas, and Sonoma County, in turn, is – arguably – the single most important vinicultural area within California.
-Sonoma County itself is divided into the sub-regions of Northern Sonoma, Sonoma Valley, and the Sonoma Coast, with each of these areas having their own AVA title and sub-AVAs (American Vinicultural Area).
+California is, far and away, the single most important, profitable, and prolific wine region in all of the Americas, and Sonoma County, in turn, is - arguably - the single most important vinicultural area within California.
+Sonoma County itself is divided into the sub-regions of Northern Sonoma, Sonoma Valley, and the Sonoma Coast, with each of these areas having its own AVA title and sub-AVAs (American Vinicultural Area).

 A relative newcomer to the vinicultural scene, even by New World standards, the Sonoma Coast AVA was only created in 1987, and it is notable in that much of the area covered by this AVA is not actually 'coastal.'
 In fact, the easternmost boundaries of this AVA run nearly thirty miles inland, with its central bulge stretching all the way to Healdsburg, following the Russian River up to Alexander Valley, whilst its southeastern reaches encompass the Petaluma Gap.